-- 1. Download http://se.inf.ethz.ch/courses/2013b_fall/eprog/assignments/10/traffic.zip, extract it and open assignment_10.ecf.
+- 1. Download http://se.inf.ethz.ch/courses/2015b_fall/eprog/assignments/10/traffic.zip, extract it and open assignment_10.ecf.
 Open class NAVIGATOR. - 2.
-In the feature add_event_handlers add reaction to mouse button click events for the view of every station in Zurich, in order to achieve the following behavior: - left click on a station selects it as the route origin; - right click on a station selects it as the route destination; - once both origin and destination are selected, the shortest route is displayed on the map and directions are output to the console.
+In the feature add_event_handlers add a reaction to the mouse button click events for the view of every station in Zurich, in order to achieve the following behavior: - left click on a station selects it as the route origin; - right click on a station selects it as the route destination; - once both origin and destination are selected, the shortest route is displayed on the map and directions are output to the console.